 Weihnachtszeit is here!
 Make sure to subscribe to my blog now, so you’re not missing out when this new German Christmas recipes go live!

 Vanillekipferl: German Vanilla Bean Cookies

 - Preheat oven to 390° Fahrenheit (200° Celsius).

 - Cut vanilla bean open lengthwise, then scrape out the seeds.1 vanilla bean

 - Knead together with other ingredients to make a smooth dough.
 Wrap airtight and chill in the refrigerator for 1 hour.210 grams butter, 100 grams ground almonds, 70 grams sugar, 250 grams all-purpose flour

 - Half the dough and shape into 8-inch (20 cm) logs on a lightly floured surface.
 Cut into 20 slices each (1 cm thick each).

 - Shape the slices into pencil-thick rolls of about 2-inch length with tapered ends that run towards each other (like a crescent moon shape).
 Don't make the ends too skinny, or else they can easily burn.

 - Lay on baking sheets covered with parchment paper and bake on the middle rack for 10 to 12 minutes or until starting to brown at the ends.

-- Once finished backing, remove from oven and let cool completely.
-Carefully roll or sprinkle in powdered sugar.
+- Once finished baking, remove from oven and let cool completely.
+Carefully roll or dust in powdered sugar.powdered sugar